jkk004/golfratingcomparison/README.md

 # "Drive for show, putt for dough"

--Note: It was cool to see Chris Riley in one of these stats, because he lives in our neighborhood.

 -A popular saying in golf is "Drive for show and putt for dough".
 This gave me inspiration to see how golf stats relate to actual performance.

 -Used the years from 2001 and up because a lot of these statistics don't have records before 2000.